JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 Where:

-  _AdminEmailAddress_:        Email address of the cluster administrator.
+  AdminEmailAddress:        Email address of the cluster administrator.
-  _ReleaseName_:              Name of the release for this cluster install.
+  ReleaseName:              Name of the release for this cluster install.
-  _NameSpace_:                A unique namespace prefix for the resources that will be created for this cluster.
+  NameSpace:                A unique namespace prefix for the resources that will be created for this cluster.
-  _DB2aaSFlag_:               Use a DB2 service in a cloud - Y or N.
+  DB2aaSFlag:               Use a DB2 service in a cloud - Y or N.
-  _IngressSubDomain_:         Cluster ingress sub-domain.
+  IngressSubDomain:         Cluster ingress sub-domain.
-  _IBM-Entitlement-Key-File_: Full path to a file containing your entitlement key.
+  IBM-Entitlement-Key-File: Full path to a file containing your entitlement key.

   Note: